Gordon’s Gin vs Beefeater

 It is 47% alcohol by volume (94 proof) in the US and 40% alcohol by volume (80 proof) elsewhere in the world (including the UK).

 The gin’s name refers to the Yeomen Warders, commonly known as the Beefeaters, who are the ceremonial guards of the Tower of London.

 According to the Beefeater website, Beefeater London Dry Gin has “big juniper character and strong citrus notes”.
 It contains nine different botanicals: juniper, angelica root, angelica seeds, coriander seeds, liquorice, almonds, orris root, seville oranges, and lemon peel.

 *Not to Miss in London, England: Tour the Beefeater Gin Distillery Museum (Gin Tasting Included)

-If you really want to know about different types of gin and what goes into giving them their different flavours, be sure to visit the Beefeater Gin Distillery Museum in London, England.
+If you really want to learn about different types of gin and what goes into giving them their various flavours, be sure to visit the Beefeater Gin Distillery Museum in London, England.
 To find out more about how you can do that, click here.